philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 Quality Views could be this trick!
 Let's see:

-1. How I began to work with quality views
+1. How I began to work with Quality Views
-2. A workshop guide to collaboratively build a quality view
+2. A workshop guide to collaboratively build a Quality View
 3. What to do after the workshop

 ## Quality Views as a trigger for discussions